AlaShiban/azure-content/includes/howto-blob-storage.md

 ## <a name="what-is"> </a>What is Blob Storage

-Azure Blob storage is a service for storing large amounts of unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS.
+[WACOM.INTRO]Azure Blob storage is a service for storing large amounts of unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS.
 A single blob can be hundreds of gigabytes in size.